 If access to the organization is not granted, then suggestions from GitHub for work repositories will not show up in Range and you'll need to follow the troubleshooting instructions below to re-connect GitHub.

 If an administrator connects GitHub to your Range workspace but doesn't grant Range access to the GitHub organization where your repositories live, then you won't see any suggestions show up in Range even after linking your identity.
 An administrator may not have granted access to the GitHub organization because they didn't have permission to do so, or because they didn't check the box for access when connecting.

 If this happens, your GitHub administrator will need to follow these steps to successfully re-connect GitHub and Range with organization access:

-Step 1 - Go to the Range integrations settings page, click the "Workspace settings" link, and then click the red button to "Disconnect GitHub".
+Step 1 - Go to the Range integrations settings page, click the gear icon to view your workspace settings, and then click the red button to "Disconnect GitHub".

 Step 2 - Go to the GitHub application settings page, click the "Authorized OAuth Apps" tab, and then choose "Revoke" from the "..." menu next to "Range".

 Step 3 - Return to the Range integrations settings page, click "Set this up" for GitHub, and make sure that you see the organization authorized (see the screenshot in the "Setup" section above).